 I publish widely across trans-disciplinary fields and outlets, exploring the core vectors of my research agenda.

 - Austin, JL.
-(2021).
-Small Worlds of Violence: A Global Grammar for Torture, Manuscript under review.
+(Forthcoming).
+Small Worlds of Violence: A Global Grammar for Torture, manuscript in preparation.

 - Austin, JL.
-(2020).
-Designing and Fabricating Critique.
+(Forthcoming 2022).
+Unmaking Global Violence.
 Solicited for Cambridge University Press, Elements Series.

 - Austin, JL.
 (2019).
 “Towards an International Political Ergonomics,” European Journal of International Relations, 25 (4): 979-1006.
 [PDF]